Shalimar Bagh, Srinagar: History

-Shalimar Bagh was built by Mughal Emperor Jahangir in 1619.
+Shalimar Bagh was built by Mughal emperor Jahangir in 1619.
 He enlarged the ancient garden in 1619 into a royal garden and called it 'Farah Baksh' ('the delightful').
-In 1630, under Emperor Shah Jahan’s orders, Zafar Khan, the governor of Kashmir, extended it.
+In 1630, under emperor Shah Jahan’s orders, Zafar Khan, the governor of Kashmir, extended it.
 He named it ‘Faiz Baksh’ ('the bountiful').
-It then became a pleasure place for the Sikh governors of the province.

-During the rule of Maharaja Ranjit Singh, the marble pavilion was the guest house for European visitors.
-Electrification of the premises was done during Maharaja Hari Singh’s rule.
+It then became a pleasure place for the Sikh governors of the province after 1819.
+During the rule of maharaja Ranjit Singh, the marble pavilion was the guest house for European visitors.
+Electrification of the premises was done during maharaja Hari Singh’s rule.
 Thus, over the years, the garden was extended and improved by many rulers and called by different names, but the most popular name, ‘Shalimar Bagh’, continues to this day.

-During the Mughal period, in particular, Emperor Jahangir and his wife Nur Jahan were so enamoured of Kashmir that during summer, they moved to Srinagar with their full-court entourage from Delhi at least 13 times.
+During the Mughal period, in particular, emperor Jahangir and his wife Nur Jahan were so enamoured of Kashmir that during summer, they moved to Srinagar with their full-court entourage from Delhi at least 13 times.
 Shalimar Bagh was their imperial summer residence and the Royal Court.
 They crossed the arduous snowy passes of the Pir Panjal mountain range on elephants to reach Srinagar.